Lightning Detection Warning System

 In addition, lightning detection warning systems are commonly used in industries such as aviation and utilities to protect personnel and equipment from the dangers of lightning strikes.
 These systems have been shown to be effective in reducing the risk of damage or disruption from lightning-related events.

-- Improving safety for outdoor workers, athletes, and anyone at risk of lightning strikes.
+For outdoor workers, athletes, and anyone at risk of lightning strikes.

-- Protecting infrastructure from lightning damage, especially in critical sectors like power grids and communication networks.
+From lightning damage, especially in critical sectors like power grids and communication networks.

 It's important to remember that even with these systems, remaining vigilant and seeking shelter during thunderstorms is crucial.
 Additionally, consulting the specific capabilities and limitations of the system you're relying on is recommended for optimal safety practices.